arbox/machine-learning-with-ruby/readme.md

   Machine Learninig toolkit in Ruby with wide range of implemented algorithms (SVM, Logistic Regression, Linear Regression, Random Forest etc.) and interfaces similar to Scikit-Learn in Python.
+- [eps](https://github.com/ankane/eps) - Bayesian Classification and Linear Regression with exports using [PMLL](http://dmg.org/pmml/v4-3/GeneralStructure.html) and an alternative backend using [GSL][gsl].

 ### Neural networks